MaikHenriqueSP/CG-ShipBattle/README.md

 <p>The game lore is a battle between ships in the space.</p>

 ## Game Controls
- - A, D, Horizontal Arrow and Mouse Movement - Horizontal movement
+ - A, D, Horizontal Arrows and Mouse Movement - Horizontal movement
  - Space and Left Mouse Button - Shooting

 # Playable online at: